syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/in-line-editing.md

 ## Enable single-click editing

-Enabling single-click editing in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid's `Normal` editing mode is a valuable and intuitive feature that makes a row editable with just one click.
+Enabling single-click editing in the Angular Data Grid's `Normal` editing mode is a valuable and intuitive feature that makes a row editable with just one click.
 This seamless experience is achieved by using the [startEdit](https://ej2.syncfusion.com/angular/documentation/api/grid#startedit) and [endEdit](https://ej2.syncfusion.com/angular/documentation/api/grid#endedit) methods for rapid, efficient data modification.

 To implement this feature, bind the `mouseup` event for the Grid and, within the event handler, call the `startEdit` and `endEdit` methods based on the clicked target element.
 This ensures editing mode is triggered when clicking on a specific element within the Grid.